 What is the closed guard?

-The closed guard is a bottom position where you're on your back with your legs wrapped around your opponent's torso and your ankles crossed behind their back.
-By locking your legs, you control the distance and stop them from passing.
-Far from being defensive, it's one of the most offensive positions in jiu-jitsu — a well-developed closed guard threatens sweeps and submissions constantly.
+The closed guard is a bottom position where you're on your back with your legs wrapped around your opponent's torso and your ankles crossed behind their back, roughly at the level of their belt or lower back.
+By locking your ankles you turn your legs into a belt around their middle, which lets you control the distance, glue their hips to yours, and stop them from passing.
+Far from being defensive, it's one of the most offensive positions in jiu-jitsu: a well-developed closed guard threatens sweeps and submissions constantly.

 The details that make it work